June 2025 Can't-Miss Events

 3rd Street Soundwaves at Kaleideum

 Dance in the streets at 3rd Street Soundwaves, a new free outdoor concert series in front of Kaleideum.
 West End Mambo, Winston-Salem’s legendary Latin/Salsa band, will take the stage.
-Enjoy food, beer, and wine for purchase, plus $5 museum admission as part of First Fridays at Kaleideum.
+Those wanting to explore the museum can enjoy $5 admission Food, beer, and wine are available onsite for purchase.
+Free.
 6–9 p.m.

 June 6–7, 12–15, 19–22